ni/instrumentstudio-plugin-labview/Example/README.md

 - Demonstrates how to handle InstrumentStudio events.
 - Allows user to enter any string as Edit Time Configuration and Run Time Configuration to write and read them.
 - Records InstrumentStudio events with timestamps in a table.
-- Retains softpanel control data even after closing it without saving.
+- Retains softpanel control data after panel close.

 ## Required Driver Software